aipengineer/awesome-opensource-ai-engineering/libraries/autogen.md

 It delivers an extensive suite of capabilities essential for creating robust, production-ready systems that can solve tasks through agent collaboration.
 Check out the documentation and examples to see it in action.

 ### 🤔 Why should The AI Engineer care about Autogen?
+🚀 Productivity - Orchestrate multiple LLMs and tools to tackle complex workflows 10x faster than solo models.

+🎯 Specialization - Assign roles matched to each asset's strengths for higher quality output.

+🔁 Reusability - Codified workflows, data, and prompts simplify building new use cases.

+⚙️ Configurability - Easily customize environment rules, SOPs, and interactions to suit any need.

+👥 Accessibility - Intuitive abstractions open up complex multi-agent systems to more developers.

+In summary, AutoGen provides the perfect blend of power and simplicity for engineers to leverage multiple LLMs and tools for advanced yet reliable applications.
+Innovation unlocks for developers across skill levels with modular building blocks and guardrails.

 ## 📊 Autogen Stats
 * 👷🏽‍♀️ Builders: [Chi Wang](https://www.linkedin.com/in/chi-wang-49b15b16/), [Qingyun Wu](https://www.linkedin.com/in/qingyun-wu-183019a6/), [Julia Kiseleva](https://www.linkedin.com/in/julia-kiseleva-24842710/), [Negar Arabzadeh](https://www.linkedin.com/in/n-arabzadeh/)